Tony Sperandeo: Career

 He was born Gaetano Sperandeo in Palermo.

 In 1983, his acting career began with a small part in the film Kaos, directed by the Taviani brothers.
 In 1985, he landed a role in a cinematographic film Pizza Connection, by Damiano Damiani.
 He also acted in four of the sequels of the popular television drama, "La piovra", which is about the Mafia and had a little role in The Sicilian of Michael Cimino.
-He has appeared in many other Italian films, the most notable being La scorta ("The escort") by Ricky Tognazzi, as well as "Ragazzi fuori" and "Mery per sempre", the latter two set in his home town of Palermo.
+He has appeared in many other Italian films, the most notable being La scorta ("The escort") by Ricky Tognazzi, as well as "Boys on the Outside" and "Forever Mary", the latter two set in his home town of Palermo.
 They are both directed by Marco Risi.

 Since 2004, he has appeared regularly on television in the role of Superintendent Salvatore Sciacca, first in the police drama La Squadra (2004–2007), and its sequel, La Nuova Squadra (2008–2009, 2011).

 In 2001, Sperandeo won the David di Donatello award for Best Supporting Actor in "I cento passi" ("One Hundred Steps"), directed by Marco Tullio Giordana, about the story of Peppino Impastato in which he played the role of Mafia boss Tano Badalamenti.